De Facto in WA: Your Legal Rights & Obligations

 Cohabiting couples in WA have many of the same legal rights as married couples when it comes to property division and maintenance.
 The Family Court Act 1997 (WA) governs the division of property and financial resources for Western Australian de facto couples upon separation.

-To apply to the Family Court of WA in relation to de facto property matters, the parties must prove a connection to Western Australia.
+To apply to the Family Court of WA in relation to de facto property matters, the parties must have a connection to Western Australia.
 One or both parties to the application must reside in Western Australia on the day the application is made.

 They must further prove both de facto partners lived in Western Australia for at least one third of their de facto relationship or that the applicant made substantial contributions in the State.